Notification of cancellation must be made in writing to NBOA at email@example.com.

 For NBOA's Annual Meeting and Business Officer Institute, the administrative processing fee is $100; for all other NBOA in-person events, the processing fee is $50.

-If a course registrant cancels his/her registration more than one week prior to the start of the course, the registrant will receive a refund for any fees paid less an administrative processing fee of $50.
-No refunds will be made seven days prior to the start of the course.
+If a registrant cancels their registration more than seven days prior to the start of the program, the registrant will receive a refund for any fees paid less a non-refundable administrative processing fee of $50.
+No refunds will be made less than seven days prior to the start of the program.